xpdAcq/xpdAcq/docs/index.rst

 What's new?
 +++++++++++

-current version : ``v0.5.2``
+current version : ``v0.6.0``
 """"""""""""""""""""""""""""

 This is a stable release of ``xpdAcq`` software.

-Addition to all the features of ``v0.5.0``, new features introduced to this version are:
+Addition to all the features of ``v0.5.2``, new features introduced to this version are:

-  * functionality to reload beamtime configuration when reenter into ``ipython`` session

-  * improved logic of importing metadata from a spreadsheet, information is parsed in a way that facilitates data driven studies.

-  * new ScanPlan: temperature list scan ``Tlist``.
-User can collect data at desired temperature points.
+  * Advanced shutter control logic for temepratrue-rampling scan plan, ``Tlis`` and ``Tramp``.
+Shutter will remain closed in between exposures, which prevent detector from burnning.
+This behavior can be overridden.
+Please refer to the function docstring for more information.

+  * Refined metadata logic.
+We imployed ``client-server`` logic which would largely enhance the linking between associated scans.
+For more details, please refer to FIXME_HERE.

-``v0.5.2`` supports following built-in scans:
+``v0.6.0`` supports following built-in scans:

 .. code-block:: none